-This quick Coronation chicken is delicious as part of a selection of dishes or as a sandwich filling.
-And, what's more?
-This dish is freezer friendly for your convenience.
+This quick Coronation chicken is delicious as part of a selection of dishes or it makes a great filling for sandwiches, baguettes and jacket potatoes.
+This dish is also freezer friendly for your convenience.
 Many thanks to Naomi Hansell for this fabulous recipe.

 2 tsp curry powder